SlipperyJ/spaceport/README.md

 As a spaceport traffic controller
 So the system is consistent and correctly reports spaceship status and location
-I want to ensure a spaceship that has un-docked from a spaceport is no longer in that spaceport
+I want to ensure a spaceship that has releaseed from a spaceport is no longer in that spaceport

 As a spaceport traffic controller
 To ensure spaceport safety